A path to precision cosmology: synergy between four promising late-universe cosmological probes

 In practice, what we measure is the luminosity-weighted average of the line-of-sight velocity dispersion of the lens galaxy inside certain apertures $\theta_{\rm ap}$.
 Moreover, all velocity dispersions $\sigma_{\rm ap}$ measured within $\theta_{\rm ap}$ should be normalized to the one within typical physical aperture $\theta_{\rm eff}/2$, with $\theta_{\rm eff}$ being the effective angular radius of the lens galaxy.
 The theoretical value of the velocity dispersion within $\theta_{\rm eff}/2$ is given by \citep{Chen:2018jcf} \begin{small}

 where

 \end{small} In the case of $\gamma=\delta=2$ and $\beta=0$, the mass model is simplified to the singular isothermal sphere model, then

 {Once $\theta_{\rm E}$ is obtained, we can calculate $\sigma_0$ under a specific cosmological model.
 By comparing the calculated $\sigma_0$ with the observed one, we can put constrains on the assumed model by the distance ratio $D_{\rm s}/D_{\rm ls}$.
 Note that $H_0$ exists in both $D_{\rm s}$ and $D_{\rm ls}$ expressions, but it cancels out in the distance ratio, so the VD observations cannot place constraints on $H_0$.} We use the code provided in Ref.~\citep{Collett:2015roa} to simulate 8000 VD events of future LSST.
 The mock data include the lens redshifts $z_{\rm l}$, the source redshifts $z_{\rm s}$, the Einstein angles $\theta_{\rm E}$, and the velocity dispersions $\sigma_0$.
 We simply assume that the relative errors of $\sigma_0$ are $5\%$ \citep{Qi:2018atg}.
-The $\chi^2$ function of VD is given by
+The $\chi^2$ function of VD can be written as